 Each year the applicant pool is different.
 If you have an excellent exchange opportunity and you meet the eligibility criteria, please apply.

 The primary goal of the International Connections Fund is to establish or expand new exchanges and collaborations with Chicago-based groups.
 That said, we will consider those proposals that might significantly improve or advance an existing collaboration.

 What is the funding period?
 Does all the funding have to be used within 1 year of grant disbursement?

 Applications that make connections to any country will be considered.
-However, if you are planning an exchange that involves travel to Cuba, we ask that you have in hand at the time of application all the required documentation (including licenses).
+However, if you are planning an exchange that involves travel to Cuba, we ask that at the time of application you have started the license and visa process.